Tronic/pastezi/README.md

 No access control.
 Anyone may edit or delete pastes, if they have the URL.
 If no filename is provided, a random name is created.

-Pastes are deleted after six weeks without views, or when edited to empty content.
+Pastes are deleted after one year without views, or when re-uploaded with empty content.

 ## Scriptable API

 A PUT request to site root creates a randomly named paste, while a PUT request to full URL (with filename) creates or modifies that paste.
 HTTP 201 Created is given if the paste didn't exist before.
-Add `?view=0` to have a download URL returned instead of the one for viewing in browser, or alternatively strip the `/view` part at the end afterwards.
+The URL of the paste will be returned (for viewing in browser or raw curl/wget/fetch).

     curl https://paste.zi.fi/ -X PUT -d "text to paste" curl https://paste.zi.fi/p/ -T your_file.txt